-What Is Customer Satisfaction Score (CSAT)?
+What Customer Satisfaction Score (CSAT) IS and How It Can Help Understand Your Customers

+Brands' focus on customer satisfaction has shifted into high gear during the COVID-19 pandemic.
+As Deloitte put it in a 2020 research report on COVID-19 and customer experience, "The two foundations of customer loyalty, trust and confidence, are being put to the test.
+While we all hope this is a temporary situation, anxiety is high, and people are scared."

-Customer Satisfaction Score (CSAT) is a basic measurement of a customer’s satisfaction with a brand’s product and/or services.
+One of the ways brand measure success with their customers is Customer Satisfaction Score (CSAT), a basic measurement of a customer’s satisfaction with a brand’s product and/or services.
 Marketers and brands can use CSAT to determine a customer’s level of satisfaction at key interaction times, such as the moment of purchase, the onboarding process, a support ticket exchange and a phone or digital conversation with customer service.

 “Customer satisfaction is one of those things that must be left up to the customer to define,” said Nate Masterson, CMO of Maple Holistics.
 “Vendors or service providers often have a predetermined definition of what a satisfied customer looks like.
 The cost of having your own standards can be detrimental to your business because you can't account for the problems you’re blind to.
 It’s obviously important to have standards, but you should be more concerned with your customers' expectations.”